Xisouyang/Core-Git-Branching/Script.md

 Along the stone path, he found the Zookeeper and they had a cool conversation.

+At the end of the path, George and the Zookeeper, Braus, found a crystal door that seemed to be sealed shut.
+However, there was a slot that seemed to fit a key, so George and Braus decided to look for the key.
+After hours of searching with no avail, they found the key.
+It was actually right next to the door the entire time, but was hidden until the light from the twilight illuminated it.
+George and Braus used the key to unlock the door.

-George met the Unicorn King who granted him magic powers.
+George and Braus then met the Unicorn King who granted them magic powers.
 The end.

 ## Cast